Mirza Muhammad Haidar Dughlat: Background

-Mirza Haider Dughlat in the Tarikh-i Rashidi constantly alludes to a distinct tribe or community of Moghuls in Mughalistan, however reduced in numbers, who had preserved Mongol customs, and from the incindental references to Mongolian phrases and terms, likely retained elements of the original Mongolian language, despite the growth of Islam and the growing use of the Turki language, the latter which Haider naturally spoke.
+Mirza Haidar Dughlat Beg in the Tarikh-i Rashidi constantly alludes to a distinct tribe or community of Moghuls in Mughalistan, however reduced in numbers, who had preserved Mongol customs, and from the incidental references to Mongolian phrases and terms, likely retained elements of the original Mongolian language, despite the growth of Islam and the growing use of the Turki language, the latter which Haider naturally spoke.
 According to the Tarikh-i Rashidi, Haider Dughlat considered his "Moghul Ulus" to be a separate people from the settled Turks of Transoxiania, from the fifteenth century and the first half of the sixteenth century.
 According to Vasily Bartold, there are “some indications that the language of the Moghuls was Mongolian until the 16th century".
 For the sedentary Mongols in Transoxiana, the nomadic Mongols to their east in Xinjiang and Kashgar represented a bastion of true Mongol culture, hence the name "Moghulistan".

 Campaigns

-He first campaigned in Kashmir in 1533, on behalf of Sultan Said Khan, of Kashgar.
-However, he did not stay long in Kashmir, leaving after making a treaty with the local sultan and striking coins in the name of Said Khan.
+However, Haider did not stay long in Kashmir, leaving after making a treaty with the local sultan and striking coins in the name of Said Khan.
 He had also attacked Tibet through Ladakh but failed to conquer Lhasa.

-He returned in 1540, fighting for the Mughal Emperor Humayun, first son of Babur, this time for a military takeover at the invitation of one of the two rival factions that continually vied for power in Kashmir.
-This was shortly after Humayun's 1540 defeat at the Battle of Kanauj, where Dughlat was also on the losing side.
+He returned in 1540, fighting for the Mughal Emperor Humayun.
 Arriving in Kashmir, Haidar installed as sultan the head of the Sayyid faction, Nazuk.
 In 1546, after Humayun recovered Kabul, Haidar removed Nazuk Shah and struck coins in the name of the Mughal emperor.
-He died in 1550 after being killed in battle with the Kashmiris.
-He lies buried in the Gorstan e Shahi in Srinagar.